freepentests/gatsApi/README.md

 - Hook your player's websocket
 - Intialize GatsApi by typing this: `const gatsApi = new GatsApi(mainPlayerWebsocket)`
 - Now you can use commands such as gatsApi.game.sendChatMessage() or gatsApi.events.addEventListener() You might also want to bundle this first to include it in your

+## FOR DOCUMENTATION, CHECK `DOCUMENTATION.md`
 ## ⚠️ This library is currently in development and probably has bugs.
 If you find any, then you can report them in the "Issues" section on GitHub.